Rakesh9100/CalcDiverse/Calculators/Plant-Care-Calculator/README.md

 ## Description :-

-This calculator calculates schedule for aspects like watering, fertilizing and repotting plants based upon the plant size, season, location and water frequency.
+This calculator calculates the schedule for aspects like watering, fertilizing, and repotting plants based on the plant size, season, location, and water frequency.

 ## Tech Stacks :-